Authors: Dr. Theo Notteboom, Dr. Jean-Paul Rodrigue and Dr. Athanasios Pallis

 A. Private involvement in port terminal operations

 As late as the 1980s, public ownership and operation were the dominant models.
 While the forms of port governance differed greatly, from the municipally-owned ports in Northern Europe and the United States to the state-owned ports in France, Italy, and much of the developing world, public ownership was dominant, and publicly managed port operations were prevalent.
 The institutional entry barriers for port terminal operations were remarkably high and limited to specific services.
 This contrasted with the shipping industry, where private ownership was almost universal.
-Containerization particularly underlined how operationally deficient public port authorities adapted to growing time and performance requirements imposed on intermodal transport chains.
+Containerization particularly underlined how operationally deficient public port authorities were challenged to adapt to growing time and performance requirements imposed on intermodal transport chains.
 The changes, slow at first, came from two directions:

-• First, there was the belief that the transport industry as a whole should be divested to the private sector to promote competition.
+- First, there was the belief that the transport industry as a whole should be divested to the private sector to promote competition.
 Ports were among the many sectors targeted by economic liberalization policies.

 B. Typology of port holdings